stelar-eu/stelar_3dunet/README.md

 ### Experiment 2: Bias mitigation measures

 We incorporate measures to mitigate bias through scarcity-aware sampling and class weights in the loss function.
+We used higher amount of training data in this experiment.
+The training set consisted of 9000 spatio-temporal training samples

 In-order to replicate the results, run the jupyter notebook `direct_testing_with saved_test_set.ipynb` and follow the instructions in the notebook.